AwasarkarSahil/Computer-LAB-3/README.md

-# 📚 Computer-LAB-3
+📚 Computer-LAB-3

-Practical Lab III of **SPPU B.E.
-Artificial Intelligence and Data Science** – Semester 8
+Practical Lab III
+SPPU B.E.
+Artificial Intelligence and Data Science – Semester 8

----
-practical 1 RPC has 2 fiel
-    1. cilent.py
-    2. server.py
+Practical 1: Remote Procedure Call (RPC)
+Files:
+Client.py

+Server.py

+Steps to Execute:
+First, open a terminal and run the Server:

+bash
+Copy
+Edit
+python Server.py
-step first run the server in terminal then open another terminal then run client
+Leave the server running in that terminal.

+Next, open another terminal and run the Client:

+bash
+Copy
+Edit
+python Client.py
+Now, you can interact with the system by entering integer inputs.
+Enter -1 to exit the client.

+Practical 11: Hotel Booking System using Pyro4
+Files:
+hotel_booking_server.py

+hotel_booking_client.py

-how to execute pratical no 11 in vscode 💡 How to Run in VS Code
+How to Set Up and Run in VS Code 💡

-Install Pyro4 (if not already):
+Install Pyro4 library (if not already installed):

+bash
+Copy
+Edit
 pip install Pyro4

-Run the Server in a new terminal:
+Open a terminal and run the Server:

+bash
+Copy
+Edit
 python hotel_booking_server.py

-Run the Client in another terminal:
+Open another terminal and run the Client:

+bash
+Copy
+Edit
 python hotel_booking_client.py

-Now you can interact with the hotel booking system via terminal inputs (BOOK, CANCEL, EXIT).
-Make sure all files are in the same folder.
+Now you can interact with the hotel booking system via terminal inputs:

+BOOK

+CANCEL

+EXIT